walber/simple-web-scraper/README.md

 ```
 # Into the code
 ## _headers.json_
-Some servers are configured to block the default request headers, so here you can set them up avoiding that issue.
-I'm using the IPhone (mobile view) *user-agent* which usually has fewer visual elements than desktop view, will be scraped.
+Avoid being blocked by some servers by using the default headers.
+Here you can set the request headers.
+Notice that I'm using the IPhone (mobile view) *user-agent*, which usually has fewer visual elements (loads faster) than desktop view.
 ```json
 {
   "accept": "webp,image/apng,image/*,*/*;q=0.8",